benjamin658/sequelize-cursor-pagination/README.md

 * **attributes**, the query applied to [findAll](http://docs.sequelizejs.com/manual/tutorial/models-usage.html#-findall-search-for-multiple-elements-in-the-database) and select only some [attributes](http://docs.sequelizejs.com/manual/tutorial/querying.html#attributes)
 * **include**, applied to ``findAll`` for [eager loading](http://docs.sequelizejs.com/manual/tutorial/models-usage.html#eager-loading)
 * **limit**, limit the number of records returned
+* **rowCount**, If set to true, it will use [findAndCountAll](http://docs.sequelizejs.com/manual/tutorial/models-usage.html#-findandcountall-search-for-multiple-elements-in-the-database-returns-both-data-and-total-count) instead of [findAll](http://docs.sequelizejs.com/manual/tutorial/models-usage.html#-findall-search-for-multiple-elements-in-the-database).
+The default value is ``false``.
 * **desc**, whether to sort in descending order.
 The default value is ``false``.
 * **before**, the before cursor
 * **after**, the after curosr
 * **paginationField**, the field to be used for the pagination.
 The default value is the `primaryKeyField` option value.

 ## Run tests